Learning the non-Markovian features of subsystem dynamics: Acknowledgements

-We acknowledge discussions with Igor Lesanovsky, Federico Carollo, Marcel Cech, Marko \v{Z}nidari\v{c}, Luca Tagliacozzo, Sarang Gopalakrishnan and Alessandra Colla.
 MC and ZL were supported by the QuantERA II JTC 2021 grants QuSiED and T-NiSQ by MVZI, the P1-0044 program of the Slovenian Research Agency and ERC StG 2022 project DrumS, Grant Agreement 101077265.
 MCB was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868; Research Unit FOR 5522 (grant nr.
 499180199), and the EU-QUANTERA project TNiSQ (BA 6059/1-1).
 ZL and MCB acknowledge support by the Erwin Schr\"odinger International Institute for Mathematics and Physics (ESI), during the thematic program "Entanglement in Many-body Quantum Matter".

 We also gratefully acknowledge the High Performance Computing Research Infrastructure Eastern Region (HCP RIVR) for funding this research by providing computing resources of the HPC system Vega at the Institute of Information sciences.